PhillipVoyle/json_h/README.md

 Conversion to and from Strings
 ------------------------------
-JSON.h allows C++ objects with descriptor stubs to be converted to and from strings using the ToJSON and FromJSON functions.
+json.h allows C++ objects with descriptor stubs to be converted to and from strings using the ToJSON and FromJSON functions.

 ``` cpp